SynthouS/WiiUScreen2Cemu/README.md

 ![App Screenshot](https://cdn.discordapp.com/attachments/1005861052510117948/1006219353949225031/kindpng_1648417.png)

-## Who?
+## What?

 This is the wii u menu and all the standard applications of this console for the Cemu emulator (1.12 or newer).
-So far, this is the European version.
-American soon!.
+So far, this is the European version & American.

 # Working apps
 - Mii maker